 Andrew Janowski, MD, pediatric infectious disease expert

-Janowski also thinks community leaders and social media influencers should also extol the virtue of mask wearing.
+Janowski also thinks community leaders and social media influencers should extol the virtue of mask wearing.

 5. Don’t give up

-In conveying the importance of COVID safety to your teen, it’s important to stay the course — especially as it nears school season.
+In conveying the importance of COVID safety to your teen or young adult, it’s important to stay the course — especially as school begins.
 “This will be the new normal for the next several months and it will take an adjustment before wearing masks become just another part of the day,” Janowski said.
 “Ultimately, some adolescents will refuse wearing masks as a form of defiance.
 Continue to engage them and try to understand why they have developed this opinion about masking.”

 Janowski said more needs to be done to encourage mask wearing across the generations.
 “Many stores previously took up the adage of ‘No Shirt, No Shoes, No Service’ back in the 1960s and 1970s,” Janowski explained.
 “In today’s world, as proposed by others, perhaps we should revise it to form the new normal of: “No Shirt, No Shoes, No Mask, No Service.”